The State of Fashion: 100+ Fashion Industry Statistics (2021)

 - Indonesia is due to be the largest modest fashion market in the world (The Business of Fashion and McKinsey & Company).

-- Russia’s clothing market is worth close to $30 billion annually and is the ninth-largest in the world (The Business of Fashion and McKinsey & Company).
+- Asia is now home to over two-thirds of the world’s e-commerce unicorns (The Business of Fashion and McKinsey & Company).

-- Russia is the world’s largest apparel market (The Business of Fashion and McKinsey & Company).
+- The quantity of Europe’s off-price stores doubled between 2003 and 2017 (The Business of Fashion and McKinsey & Company).

 - The global women's apparel market growth rate will increase by 50% over the next 12 years (McKinsey & Company).